 - Cook for 12 minutes, until the cookies are browned on top.
 Let cool, then store in an airtight container for up to one week.

-- You can also substitute erythritol for this recipe
+- You can also substitute erythritol for coconut sugar in this recipe